Posts

 Scientific Copenhagen

-Do you have that strange feeling when you are about to visit new city abroad and little afraid of what you would stumble to when it come to simple things?
-Like how to use metro line or how to buy a bus ticket or how to identify your next destination?
+Do you have that strange feeling when you are about to visit a new city abroad and are a little afraid of what you will stumble upon when it comes to simple things?
+Like how to use the metro line or how to buy a bus ticket or how to identify your next destination?
 Or how to book your flight back to your home?
-Or how to handle a simple dilemma of should you exchange the money to the local currency or is it wise to put your card in every ATM or any other 'slot' machine on your way?
+Or how to handle a simple dilemma: should you exchange the money to the local currency, or is it wise to put your card in every ATM or any other 'slot' machine on your way?

 Hello™ at Microsoft Campus Days, 2014

 Ericsson, a Swedish multinational provider of communications technology and services, has the answer for you.
 And me too.
-Last week, I took my entire family to the trip to Copenhagen for both, business and pleasure hours in the Danish capital.
-During my previous visits I didn't have much time for tourism and any off work activity for that matter.
-So I took a little research this time and Ericsson's "Networked Society City Index" helped a lot.
-Within the well-developed ICT infrastructure, economy and social development as well as environmental progress, Copenhagen is located in the top five within the NSC index, among 31 well developed worldwide cities.
-After our visit we left Denmark with a feeling that everything, or most of it, went perfectly smooth and applied IT were extremely helpful, simple and useful.
-Unified communications (UC), integrated into people's business life from within smart gadgets and laptop computers were also big part of it and I can proudly say that, in a way, I took a part in active development of Rackpeople's* Hello™ for Microsoft® Lync® - UC software that integrates with Microsoft's Lync and Exchange and presents video conferencing within a single click on wide variety of screens and devices.
-The business part of last week Copenhagen's trip was to visit Microsoft Campus Days where Hello™ had a big feature presentation and successfully presented what it can do in current edition.
-From developer's point of view I have a good feeling that this project will have long life with plenty of room for more versions in the future especially if Skype and Lync integrate and create space for non-business users as well.
+Last week, I took my entire family on the trip to Copenhagen for both business and pleasure hours in the Danish capital.
+During my previous visits I didn't have much time for tourism or any off-work activity for that matter.
+So I did a little research this time, and Ericsson's "Networked Society City Index" helped a lot.
+With the well-developed ICT infrastructure, economy, and social development, as well as environmental progress, Copenhagen is located in the top five within the NSC index, among 31 well-developed worldwide cities.
+After our visit we left Denmark with a feeling that everything, or most of it, went perfectly smoothly and the applied IT was extremely helpful, simple, and useful.
+Unified communications (UC), integrated into people's business life from within smart gadgets and laptop computers, were also a big part of it, and I can proudly say that, in a way, I took part in the active development of Rackpeople's* Hello™ for Microsoft® Lync®—UC software that integrates with Microsoft's Lync and Exchange and presents video conferencing within a single click on a wide variety of screens and devices.
+The business part of last week's Copenhagen trip was to visit Microsoft Campus Days, where Hello™ had a big feature presentation and successfully presented what it can do in the current edition.
+From the developer's point of view, I have a good feeling that this project will have a long life with plenty of room for more versions in the future, especially if Skype and Lync integrate and create space for non-business users as well.

-However, Copenhagen, beside business side of the medal has plenty more to offer.
-History, arts, sport and music events, amusement parks, museums, royal and naval sites, shopping streets and malls, restaurants, walks along the canals, sightseeing from the sea and many more, but this time we chose to glimpse the city's unique scientific side.
-With seven years old boy in our small family, along with me, being a big fan of science and skeptical society, our stay was really special.
-If you add a last week's Black Friday hysteria, which brought enormous smile on my wife's face all-day-long, I can safely say that we spent one of those memorable times you never forget.
+However, Copenhagen, besides the business side of the medal, has plenty more to offer.
+History, arts, sport and music events, amusement parks, museums, royal and naval sites, shopping streets and malls, restaurants, walks along the canals, sightseeing from the sea, and many more, but this time we chose to glimpse the city's unique scientific side.
+With a seven-year-old boy in our small family, along with me being a big fan of science and skeptical of society, our stay was really special.
+If you add last week's Black Friday hysteria, which brought an enormous smile on my wife's face all day long, I can safely say that we spent one of those memorable times you never forget.

 The Rundetårn, a 17th-century astronomical observatory**

-The very first day we went to see Rundetårn, almost 400 years old observatory, built by king Christian IV, after first major success of naked-eye astronomical observation of planetary motion, performed by famous astronomer Tycho Brahe.
-His incredibly accurate measurement of 6 planets motion at the time, was used by Johannes Kepler after Tycho's death in 1601 and for the first time in astronomy, three laws of planetary motion were established, including the one that all planets in Solar system move in elliptical orbits with the Sun at a focus.
-Even though, there are still suspicious thoughts about honest relations between Brahe and Kepler and even uncleared circumstances related to Tycho's death (traces of mercury in hairs from his beard was found in 1901 autopsy), these two colorful characters of the early 17th century made crucial contributions to our understanding of the universe, including discovery of the Newton's law of gravity which was direct outcome from Kepler's laws.
+The very first day we went to see Rundetårn, an almost 400-year-old observatory built by King Christian IV after the first major success of naked-eye astronomical observation of planetary motion, performed by famous astronomer Tycho Brahe.
+His incredibly accurate measurement of 6 planets motion at the time was used by Johannes Kepler after Tycho's death in 1601, and for the first time in astronomy, three laws of planetary motion were established, including the one that all planets in the solar system move in elliptical orbits with the Sun at a focus.
+Even though there are still suspicious thoughts about honest relations between Brahe and Kepler and even uncleared circumstances related to Tycho's death (traces of mercury in hairs from his beard were found in the 1901 autopsy), these two colorful characters of the early 17th century made crucial contributions to our understanding of the universe, including the discovery of Newton's law of gravity, which was a direct outcome of Kepler's laws.

-Anyway, the Round Tower in the heart of Copenhagen is still active and one of the oldest functioning astronomy observatory.
-The dome is 6.75 meters high and 6 meters in diameter and contains a refracting telescope with 80–450x magnification with equatorial mount.
-Without elevator and stairs, walking up and down its unique 209 meters long spiral ramp that spins 7.5 times is something special I never saw before.
-Not to mention we had opportunity to look through the 'scope with two very friendly astronomers who warmly welcomed us and patiently answered all the questions we had.
+Anyway, the Round Tower in the heart of Copenhagen is still active and one of the oldest functioning astronomy observatories.
+The dome is 6.75 meters high and 6 meters in diameter and contains a refracting telescope with 80–450x magnification with an equatorial mount.
+Without an elevator or stairs, walking up and down its unique 209-meter-long spiral ramp that spins 7.5 times is something special I never saw before.
+Not to mention we had the opportunity to look through the 'scope with two very friendly astronomers who warmly welcomed us and patiently answered all the questions we had.

 Apollo 17's moon rock

-Next stop in our astronomy tour was Tycho Brahe Planetarium.
-It is located not too far away from the observatory and hosts 'The Space Theater' with 1000 square meters dome-shaped screen and seeing a giant 3D Earth rotating in front of you or 30+ meters high mammoths in "Titans of the Ice Age" is the experience you don't want to miss.
-They also hosted a "A Journey through Space" program and permanent exhibition with meteor specimens and one of the largest moon rocks from Apollo 17 mission (in the above image).
+The next stop in our astronomy tour was the Tycho Brahe Planetarium.
+It is located not too far away from the observatory and hosts 'The Space Theater' with a 1000-square-meter dome-shaped screen, and seeing a giant 3D Earth rotating in front of you or 30+ meter high mammoths in "Titans of the Ice Age" is the experience you don't want to miss.
+They also hosted an "A Journey through Space" program and permanent exhibition with meteor specimens and one of the largest moon rocks from the Apollo 17 mission (in the above image).

-Science is not science if you don't experiment in the lab and to have at least a feeling of what scientists do on daily bases, you have to visit Experimentarium City.
-Main exhibition, last week was "The Brain", with tons of posts waiting to be explored and played with.
-Needless to say, my favorite was the game with cool name "Mindball" - in which you have to push the ball only by using brain wave sensors.
-The more you are relaxed and focused, the more it will get into your control and move in desired direction.
+Science is not science if you don't experiment in the lab, and to have at least a feeling of what scientists do on a daily basis, you have to visit Experimentarium City.
+The main exhibition last week was "The Brain", with tons of posts waiting to be explored and played with.
+Needless to say, my favorite was the game with the cool name "Mindball"—in which you have to push the ball only by using brain wave sensors.
+The more you are relaxed and focused, the more it will get into your control and move in the desired direction.

-Finally, no trip to Copenhagen would be aloud to have 'scientific' adjective in title without visiting national aquarium and the zoo.
-Opened last year, Den Blå Planet, National Aquarium Denmark, located near to Copenhagen's airport in Kastrup is something you would need to see to believe.
-Especially if you came from the continental country like Serbia.
-Equally interesting was the zoo, who went viral earlier this year when they decided to euthanize Marius, the young giraffe, because of a duty to avoid inbreeding, approved by European Breeding Programme for Giraffes.
-Right or wrong, it is not mine to say, but we humans are responsible for the health of the animal life and at least it is a good thing that there are scientific organizations that are taking breeding of animal species seriously.
-Anyway, perhaps the best impression in both wild animals and fish exhibitions, to me were their climate controlled environments - in the zoo their "Tropical section" with jungle climate conditions and in case of the aquarium it's "Amazonian region" with tropical plant life, strange looking fish and lots of piranhas.
+Finally, no trip to Copenhagen would be allowed to have the adjective 'scientific' in the title without visiting the national aquarium and the zoo.
+Opened last year, Den Blå Planet, National Aquarium Denmark, located near Copenhagen's airport in Kastrup, is something you would need to see to believe.
+Especially if you came from a continental country like Serbia.
+Equally interesting was the zoo, which went viral earlier this year when they decided to euthanize Marius, the young giraffe, because of a duty to avoid inbreeding, approved by the European Breeding Programme for Giraffes.
+Right or wrong, it is not mine to say, but we humans are responsible for the health of the animal life, and at least it is a good thing that there are scientific organizations that are taking the breeding of animal species seriously.
+Anyway, perhaps the best impression in both the wild animal and fish exhibitions, to me, was their climate-controlled environments—in the zoo their "Tropical section" with jungle climate conditions, and in the case of the aquarium, it's the "Amazonian region" with tropical plant life, strange-looking fish, and lots of piranhas.

 The Little Mermaid

-Finally, I want to thank all my coworkers at Rackpeople for having a good time on and off the office, especially Lasse who invited us for a visit and opportunity to spend my yearly bonus in Copenhagen.
-Trips like this are also one great opportunity to learn more about the country and region you are visiting and I mean not just about the sites, history, monuments and other attractions, but also about people, hospitality and friendship.
-Sometimes, the result is more than you hope for..
-Sometimes less.
+Finally, I want to thank all my coworkers at Rackpeople for having a good time on and off the office, especially Lasse, who invited us for a visit and gave me the opportunity to spend my yearly bonus in Copenhagen.
+Trips like this are also a great opportunity to learn more about the country and region you are visiting, and I mean not just about the sites, history, monuments, and other attractions, but also about people, hospitality, and friendship.
+Sometimes, the result is more than you hope for... sometimes less.
 Perhaps the best advice when you are visiting abroad, no matter if you are doing it as a pure tourist or within a business agenda, or both, is to leave high expectations at home.
-Nevertheless, Copenhagen is one great corner of the world, more than worthwhile to visit and this scientific side I wanted to show in this post is something not many cities in the world can offer.
+Nevertheless, Copenhagen is one great corner of the world, more than worthwhile to visit, and this scientific side I wanted to show in this post is something not many cities in the world can offer.

 Image references: